 - JRE(Java Runtime Environment): JRE contains the parts of the Java libraries required to run Java programs and is intended for end-users.
-JRE can be view as a subset of JDK.
+JRE can be viewed as a subset of JDK.

 - JVM: JVM (Java Virtual Machine) is an abstract machine.
 It is a specification that provides a runtime environment in which java bytecode can be executed.
 JVMs are available for many hardware and software platforms.

 Now let us discuss the steps for setting up a Java environment with visual aids.
-Let be operating system be windows to illustrate visual aids.
+Let’s use the Windows operating system to illustrate visual aids.

 Steps: Here we will be proposing steps for three different operating systems as listed:

 Steps for setting the environment in Windows operating system are as follows: